Skip to main content

 • The data-sitekey attribute stores your CAPTCHA configuration, but this may be different for your plugin

-• We append our protection element after the original block content by concatenating it to $block_content (no output buffering needed)
+• We append our protection element after the original block content.

 Step 2: Client-Side Integration